ClaireV38/minisite_product_trenta_application/README.md

 "Street Style" is a symfony small project that displays a list of products on the home page

 simple user has possibility to :
-- see alls products displayed on small cards on the homepage
+- see all products displayed on small cards on the homepage
-- filter them by category
+- filter products by category
-- see users reviews at the bottom of the page
+- see users' comments at the bottom of the page
 - click on each card to see product details

 admin has the possibility to :
 - login by entring /admin after the url of the site into his web browser's address bar
-- when connected, see a list of all product
+- when connected, see a list of all products
-- add, edit and delect products
+- add, edit and delete products (with photo upload)
+- logout

 ## Installation